George Huntington Williams collection

 Immediate Source of Acquisition

-The collection was given to the University by Huntington Williams, M.D. in 1962 and by H. Carvill Lewis in 1939.
+The collection was given to the University by his son Huntington Williams, M.D. in 1962 and by H. Carvill Lewis in 1939.
 The Amherst College yearbook was donated by Professor Bruce Marsh in 2009.

 This is no known processing information for this collection.